Exciting Ways to Dress up Your Home for Christmas

 There are unlimited possibilities and ideas (and budget levels) for dressing up your home this Christmas.
 If you make it a team sport, you can unleash your family's creativity and build memories for future generations that will outlive toys and games and doozy dinners.

-In most countries, Christmas is one of the most celebrated times of the year irrespective of the dominant religion.
-So wherever you are, bring in the color, the bells and the festivities to your home.
+In most countries, Christmas is one of the most celebrated times, irrespective of the dominant religion.
+So wherever you are, bring in the colour, the bells and the festivities to your home.

 Others go overboard and transform their homes into a Christmas wonderland.
-Some streets even require their residents to do a theme as they have built up a tradition of busloads of people coming to enjoy their Christmas decors.
-Nothing is left undecorated from roof to trees in the garden and the footpath as well.
+Some streets even require their residents to do a theme as they have built up a tradition of busloads of people coming to enjoy their Christmas decorations.
+Nothing is left undecorated from the roof to trees in the garden and the footpath.